 Pastor Kirk Winton

 Kirk was raised in a devout Roman Catholic family into his mid teens until his parents' were converted to Christ.
 Through his parents' testimony and being further exposed to the gospel through Reformed literature, He was brought to a saving knowledge of Christ in the early 70's.
 In 1978 Kirk and his wife Julie became members in a Reformed Baptist assembly that would later become TRBC through a church merger.
 After serving as a Deacon for 15 years, Kirk was called to the eldership of Trinity Reformed Baptist Church in 1996.
-Kirk and his wife Julie have been married for 36 years and have three adult, believing daughters, Amy, Jill and Kimberly; as well as four grand-children, Zachary, Hannah, Owen and Benjamin.
-Kirk is currently working part time for the church in the area of counseling.
+Kirk and his wife Julie have been married since 1977 and have three adult, believing daughters, Amy, Jill and Kimberly; as well as four grand-children, Zachary, Hannah, Owen and Benjamin.
+Kirk is currently working full time for the church in the area of counseling.
 He enjoys his time with his family as well as gardening and travel.